 Hair color, hot tubs, coffee and sex — they are just a few of the topics that are often debated during pregnancy.
-As if pregnant women do not have enough to think about, they are frequently faced with a list of “do’s” and “don’ts” supplied by well-meaning — but sometimes misinformed — family, friends and strangers on the street.
+As if pregnant women do not have enough to think about, they are frequently faced with a list of “dos” and “don’ts” given by well-meaning — but sometimes misinformed — family, friends and strangers on the street.

-While some activities in question may be perfectly fine for both mother and baby, others are best limited until after the birth.
-Here is the bottom line on some of the most common pregnancy questions.
+Here is the bottom line on some of the most common pregnancy questions:

 Optimally, pregnant women should exercise at least three days a week.
 As your baby and your body grow, your sense of balance may change, so watch out for falls.
 Always incorporate a warm-up and cool-down, and drink plenty of water during and after your workouts.

 Pregnant women need an additional 300 calories above the daily average of 1,800 to 2,300 calories.
 You can easily add 300 calories with a cup of regular yogurt, apple slices with peanut butter or a small turkey sandwich — but not all three!
 “Your doctor can help you monitor your weight gain during pregnancy to make sure that you are on track,” Dr. Fainman says.